mhxnahid/trickery/js/devtools/devtools-local-override-annoying-devtool-blocker.md

 1522        if (isNaN(+_0x28deb3))
 ```

-The script is not easily readable as the variables, parameters and function names are replaced with a,b,C and _0x52454 using some sort of obfuscator
+The script is not easily readable as the variables, parameters and function names are replaced with a,b,C and _0x52454 using some sort of obfuscator\
+Last updated: 28th Oct 2021